|

 -

 They may not have enough of something and don't go back for more before they come to you.
 Because to lose an hour and spend more on diesel to top up the water, cement or ballast means they can sell less concrete that day.
-They sometimes make you poorer concrete than you ordered.
+They sometimes make you poorer concrete than you ordered to eke out the material they know they are short of.

 -